isc-projects/kea/doc/sphinx/arm/hooks.rst

    { "result": 0, "text": "Host not found." }

-An example result returned when the host was found looks like this:
+Here's an example of a result returned when the host was found successfully:

 ::